 - Manage policies, procedures, and standards using a policy authoring workflow integrated with Microsoft® Office 365® for drafting, reviewing, approving, redlining, and publishing policies.

-- Create a unique control for a control objective and entity, or create multiple, granular controls for the same control objective and entity.
+- Create a unique control for a control objective and entity, or create multiple and granular controls for the same control objective and entity.

 - Respond to control attestations from the Employee Center.

-- Request policy exceptions from the Employee Center or request an exception from other ServiceNow applications, such as Vulnerability Response, using the Policy Exception Integration Registry.
+- Request policy exceptions from the Employee Center or from other ServiceNow applications, such as Vulnerability Response, using the Policy Exception Integration Registry.

 - Acknowledge policies from the Employee Center.